supertree-toolkit/stk/doc/tutorial.rst

 The GUI is done by simply clicking :menuselection:"`STK Functions->Sub Taxa`, loading your subs file, and clicking :menuselection:`Sub taxa`.

+.. note::  It is important here to only substitute in *existing taxa* so use
+           the -e flag on the CLI and click the :menuselection:`Only existing taxa` in the GUI

 For very large datasets it is probably best to split up your subs files into stages.
 For example, replace Orders with Families; then another file for Families to Groups; and a final file to go from Groups to genera.